forotan1/StreamingPlayer/README.md

 - Better UI/UX
 - Android TV Suport with new UI for Android TV
 - Moving from Java to Kotlin special Jetcompose
+- Add Stream Quailty selection ( The list will be stored in Map(<name, qualityLink>)

 <h3> Screenshoots</h3>